rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 ```

 **If you don't want to pass the connection manager object over and over again to the your DataFlow or ControlFlow objects,
-you can store a default connection in the static property `ControlFlow.CurrentDbConnection`.**
+you can store a default connection in the static property `ControlFlow.DefaultDbConnection`.**

 ### Linking all together